MrJ0ker/Machine-Test/README.md

 # Machine-Test
-clone from the master branch to local install dependecies using npm i provide stripe key in the 'payment.ts' of the project run the frontend using ng serve
+clone from the 'master' branch to local install dependecies using npm i provide stripe key in the 'payment.ts' of the project run the frontend using ng serve